jcplaboratory/rashell/README.md

 Introduction
 --------------------------------------------

-Rashell is developped using Microsoft .NET Framework Currently, .NET Framework 4.6 is required to run <code>Rashell</code>.
+Rashell is developed using Microsoft .NET Framework Currently, .NET Framework 4.6 is required to run <code>Rashell</code>.

 Recompiling using an older version of .NET should not be a problem.
 <code>Rashell</code> is created to be fully dynamic and customizable.
-Every behaviour of the Shell can be control from a configuration file <code>config.conf</code>. that is found in the root directory of <code>Rashell</code>.
+Every behaviour of the Shell can be control from a configuration file <code>config.conf</code>. that is found in the startup directory of <code>Rashell</code>.

 Licence